GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![Linked Duplicate](linked-duplicate.webp)

-To create a linked duplicate, simply select your low-poly object and hit Alt+D, you can then move your linked duplicate off to the side somewhere.
+To create a linked duplicate, simply select your low-poly object and hit <kbd>Alt+D</kbd>, you can then move your linked duplicate off to the side somewhere.

 ![Outliner Names](outliner-names.webp)